News from Sun Plans

 Visit Sun Plans on Facebook!

 Sign up for our E-Newsletter! (click here)

 Be notified when new sun-inspired, passive solar home designs are posted to the web site.
-Also receive information about ideas that assist in the early house planning stages and new money-saving specials.
+Also receive information about ideas that assist in the early house planning stages.

 New House Plans Added

 Check out the most recent sun-inspired home designs added to our web site.
 Thanks again to our clients who make these possible!

 Begin the house planning process sooner rather than later.
 With the housing market turning around and stories of builders already being booked until later in the year, it's advisable to not wait too long to start creating a Sun Plan.
 Although receiving the plans is the visible product at one stage in the house planning process, the planning that the architect assists with is continual beginning with the initial Consulting and Review Service.
 Showing a builder preliminary plans, securing financing if needed and discussing construction costs with the builder can show intent enough to be placed into their schedule.